 Time travel might be the same.
-We've not achieved it yet, but many Physicists take the question very seriously.
-We don't know the complete answer, but we've got a lot of intriguing clues.
+We've not achieved it yet but some Physicists take the question seriously.
+They might be lunatics, they might be onto something.
 So the best answer to the question of time travel is probably to say "maybe."

 What is Time?